 Time to Completion (TTC) meeting for Ph.D.
 Students

 The Department of Molecular Genetics has put in place policies and procedures designed to reduce the time to completion of our Ph.D. program.
 Specifically, it is expected that, except in unusual circumstances, a Ph.D. should be defended no more than 5.5 to 6.0 years after commencing graduate studies in the Department.
 The “time-to-completion” (TTC) committee meeting is designed to assist in ensuring timely completion of the Ph.D.
 After 4.0 to 4.5 years in the graduate program, every Ph.D. student must have a TTC Committee Meeting.
-While this policy must be adhered to for students who joined the program on or after September 2007, students who joined the program prior to this date may elect to engage the TTC mechanism.
-The TTC meeting
+(See Time To Completion Meeting).

 Doing Science Outside of Toronto